foojay2020/discoscripts/README.md

 A collection of scripts that make use of the foojay jdk discovery api.

-For help just execute the script without any parameter.
+For help just execute the script without the --help parameter.

 ATTENTION: You need to have jq and wget installed to run the scripts !!!